 These beliefs together with the extensive Teaching and Learning program develop the natural curiosity and thinking skills of the students in a caring and inclusive environment.
 Specialist teachers, high academic standards and a diverse range of curricular activities help our students build confidence, resilience and a love of learning.

 Through their co-ed school journey, our students are encouraged to develop their individual talents.
 We pride ourselves on being a family school with Christian values, where parents are encouraged to be involved in School life.
 Our aim is to enable all students to contribute and to develop a sense of responsibility in their relationships with others.
 We believe it is important to promote tolerance and understanding of individual differences, other cultures and the diversity of views in the world.

 The learning and personal development programs on offer at our co-ed private school help our students cultivate essential skills for the contemporary world, including social skills, oral communication, problem-solving, teamwork and creativity.

-To learn more about our enrolment process or to book tour of our co-ed campus, click here.
+Click to learn more about our enrolment process and to book tour of our co-ed campus.

 All Sandringham Coed Students are part of the Firbank House system.
 The three Houses are named after significant people and places:

 Atherstone (Green) – This House was named in honour of the original name of the Campus.
 Atherstone was adopted at the title of the School by its founder, an Anglican clergyman and his wife who came to live in Australia.
 Atherstone was the name of their village home in the English Midlands.

 McKie (Red) – McKie House is named in honour of the Revd J D McKie who was the Chairman of the Atherstone Committee and Bishop of Geelong.
 The Atherstone Committee was formed in 1949 and was the forerunner of today’s Parent Association.